 What Type Of Build?

 We’ve touched lightly on the types of builds that you can get, but they all have their benefits and negatives.
 With an apartment, you have the benefit of having maintenance included with most blocks that you’ll look at.
 As there’s plenty of things that can go wrong within the home, this is a bit of a perk to have.
 However, they are smaller, and can definitely be more expensive if you were to look at places by the beach, or in the city.
 However, there is more of a communal vibe, and it is easier to make friends which is handy if you’re going it alone.
 Then you’ve got a house, the one that most people go for.
 Unlike with the apartment, you’d definitely have to fix anything that went wrong within your home which can be a bit of a pain.
+You’ll need to contact people like Ace Roof Repair or your local plumber when things so wrong and it could cost you if you don’t have the right insurance.
 But you’ve also got the freedom of having your own space, not having to worry about hearing anyone else stomping around, and the freedom to be able to start your own family.
 You can generally get a lot more for your money with a house.